nishantjr/fuzzing-with-k/doc/presentation.md

 Our approach can be thought of as an extension of both:

-* Skelatal Program Enumeration, and
+* Skeletal Program Enumeration, and
 * Grammar based fuzzing

 The 𝕂 Framework